seixaserick/seixaserick/README.md

 # About me

-- 👋 Hi, I am Erick, a brazilian senior web developer and software architect with over 27 years carrier of non-stop programming.
+- 👋 Hi, I am Erick, a brazilian senior web developer and software architect with over 28 years carrier of non-stop programming.
+I have a degree in telecommunications engineering (bachelor's degree) and have been developing software since I was 15 years old.
-- 👀 I'm a father, married and I've traveled to more than 30 countries.
+- 👀 I'm a father, married and already traveled to more than 30 countries around the world.
 I am interested in sharing my knowledge to help other programmers and also being helped when I see difficult paths in the way.
 - 🌱 I’m currently learning NFC, ERC tokens (smart contracts implementations), different types of ORMs, automated test tools, Flutter and DART, RabbitMQ and Memcached.
 - 💞️ I’m looking to collaborate on back-end projects (.NET Core or .NET 5.0+), SQL Server or Postgres issues and some WebRTC projects (screensharing and videoconferences).

 ## How to reach me
 - 📫 You can reach me by email <seixaserick77@gmail.com> for remote job opportunities (preffered part time by contract) or for technical issues that you need some help.
 Feel free to connect with me through Linkedin <https://www.linkedin.com/in/seixaserick> as well.

 # Stack, business areas, solutions and skills